 Parmigiano Reggiano (aka the King of Cheese) is our #1 selling cheese at Whole Foods Market.
-It’s the real deal — and we mean it.
 Each year, we hand-select the wheels from Italy and hand-crack them in our stores.
 Why?
 So that you can bring home a delicious wedge.
 Learn all about Parmigiano Reggiano below, including what makes ours so special.

 What is Parmigiano Reggiano?

-Parmigiano Reggiano is an Italian hard cheese made with raw cow’s milk.
-It’s also one of Italy’s most respected cheeses.
-The name is a PDO (Protected Designation of Origin) opens in a new tab, and it can only be made in the Po River Valley region, composed of Reggio-Emilia, Parma, Modena and portions of Bologna and Mantua.
+Parmigiano Reggiano is also one of Italy’s most respected cheeses.
+The name is a PDO (Protected Designation of Origin) opens in a new tab, and it can only be made in the Emilia-Romagna region, composed of Reggio-Emilia, Parma, Modena, and portions of Bologna and Mantua.

 Each year, we visit northern Italy and select wheels based on the flavor profile we believe is best — intense and complex, with nutty, sweet, grassy, creamy and fruity flavors.
 We buy from just a handful of producers that we know personally.